Skip to main content

 .run();

-• Compare different model configurations
+• Compare different model setups.

-• Drill down into specific failures
+• Drill into specific failures.

-• Share results with your team
+• Share results with your team.

 Part 7: Creating Custom Evaluators